Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 When a creature within 10 feet of you makes an attack against a creature that you can see, you can take a **:rsc-r: Reaction**{ .rsc } to grant it **:d20-adv: Advantage**{ .d20 } on its attack roll.
-You must be carrying a banner, flag, or standard in your hand.
-A holy symbol emblazoned on a Shield also suffice.
+You must be carrying a banner, flag, holy symbol, or standard in your hand.

 ---